Coating dairy and livestock buildings on the Staffordshire plain

 Working around a parlour that never stops

-A dairy does not pause.
+A dairy doesn’t pause.
 Cows are milked twice a day every day, and the parlour roof cannot simply be taken out of action for a fortnight.
 So the scheduling problem here is different from arable country.
 We phase the work, prioritise the buildings that can be emptied or worked around safely, and time the application phase for when stock are out at grass and the housing is standing empty through the warmer months.

 Survey first, decision second